sscdelft/sscdelft.github.io/_posts/2014-09-08-Seminar-Isogeometric-Finite-Elements.md

 Hi all,

-We would like to invite to all reseacher in applied mathematics to the seminar: Isogeometric Finite Elements.
+We would like to invite to all reseachers in applied mathematics to the seminar: Isogeometric Finite Elements.
 The seminar will take place every second Tuesday between 13:00 and 15:00 and it will start on September 9th.